We use cookies on this website.

 • Developer: free (GA since June 2025)

-Public IP: Basic/Standard/Premium require a Standard SKU public IP.
+Public IP: Basic/Standard/Premium require a Standard SKU with a public IP.
 Cost: ~€3.50/month.
-Developer does not require it.
+The Developer plan does not require one (nor does the Private-only version of Premium).

 Realistic total monthly cost calculation